 - using dynamic routing

 Consider the following example.
 Host A wants to communicate with host B, but host B is on another network.
 Host A is configured to send all packets destined for remote networks to the router.
-The router receives the packets, checks the routing table to see if it has an entry for the destination address.
-If it does, the router forwards the packet out the appropriate interface port.
+The router receives the packets and checks the routing table to see if it has an entry for the destination address.
+If it does, the router forwards the packet out of the appropriate interface port.
 If the router doesn’t find the entry, it discards the packet.

 As you can see from the output above, this router has two directly connected routes to the subnets 10.0.0.0/8 and 192.168.0.0/24.
 The character C in the routing table indicates that a route is a directly connected route.
 So when host A sends the packet to host B, the router will look up into its routing table and find the route to the 10.0.0.0/8 network on which host B resides.
 The router will then use that route to route packets received from host A to host B.